The Ultimate Guide To Sleep Supplements

 There have been a variety of studies that have confirmed that low levels of GABA can impair sleep, and cause people to wake up more frequently during the night.

-In fact, some guys even take GABA supplements to help deal with stresses during the day.
+In fact, some people even take GABA supplements to help deal with stresses during the day.

-In terms of brands, I recommend NOW Foods GABA, which you can order directly from Amazon here for $9.
+In terms of brands, I recommend NOW Foods GABA, which you can order directly from Amazon here.